binury/Toes.Socks/README.md

 In addition, our modules introduce convenient utilities to make mod building more straightforward.
 The `Socks.Chat` module was created to address the naturally opaque and cumbersome process of hooking into the game's chat methods.

-Be aware that while Socks is very much usable today in your mods, it is _not_ feature complete, _yet_, and quite liable to introduce breaking changes with future releases.
-At this time, I have released it *primarily for the purpose of using with my own mods*, as a dependency.

 ## Usage